MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-azure-pipelines/includes/7-exercise-add-preview-stage-pipeline.md

 ## Observe the successful deployment

-1. Once approved, you will notice the **Deploy** stage starting execution.
+1. After you've approved the pipeline run, notice the **Deploy** stage starting execution.
+Wait for the stage to complete.

    :::image type="content" source="../media/4-deploy.png" alt-text="Screenshot of the Azure DevOps interface, Pipeline run details screen, with the running Deploy stage highlighted." border="false":::

-1. The Deploy stage will successfully deploy your resources.
+1. Notice that the pipeline run completes successfully.